-Specific format for data sharing will be use to ensure files' preservation and re-use (see table DMP1.1, BiUM recommended
+Specific format for data sharing will be use to ensure files' preservation and re-use (see table DMP1.1, BiUM recommended formats and Dryad recommendations).
+In some case, " Original " file will be uploaded along with the converted file.

 For field specific standards consult https://fairsharing.org/standards/?q=